richardwillars/thinglator-driver-hue-light/README.md

 ## Requirements
 - node.js
 - Thinglator - https://github.com/richardwillars/thinglator
-- Active Internet connection - Ethernet or WiFi (it uses HTTP to talk to the Philips Hue servers)
+- LAN connection - Ethernet or WiFi (it uses HTTP to talk to the Philips Hue bridge)

 ## Installation
 Navigate to the root of your Thinglator installation and run